-To the north of the Park boundaries is the impressive Castle Drogo.
+To the north of the National Park boundary is the impressive Castle Drogo.
 Constructed between 1911 and 1930, it was the last castle to be built in England.
-It has commanding views across the Teign Gorge.
-No matter what time of year you visit you will be enjoy the wonderful gardens and castle grounds.
+The castle holds commanding views across the Teign Gorge.
+No matter what time of year you visit, you will be able to enjoy the wonderful gardens and castle grounds.
 Bring your walking boots and discover miles of pathways in the Teign Gorge.
 These run along the bubbling river to Wooston hillfort, high above the gorge.

 South Devon Railway

 Take a step back in time with a ride on a steam train through some beautiful countryside.
-Located just 13 miles from us in Paignton, the SDR is a seven mile former Great Western Railway branch line, built in 1872.
+Located just 13 miles from us in Paignton, the South Devon Railway is a seven mile, former Great Western Railway branch line, built in 1872.
 It runs along the stunning valley of the River Dart between Buckfastleigh and Totnes.
 The steam trains operate with heritage rolling stock.
 As such they offer a wonderful all day, all weather attraction for families and people of all ages.

 Info and location